 Will that hilarious moment you captured from last night’s episode of The Voice spread through the Internet like wildfire to become the foundation of the next great meme?
 Honestly, the odds are slim.
 But in this slow-motion revolution, just playing along is the real fun.

 Mike Olson is a freelance writer whose work has appeared in Wired and Popular Science.
-He lives in New York City.Tags: Business,Downtime,Lifestyle,Technology
+He lives in New York City.Tags: Business,Downtime,Tech Culture,Technology